Translate

 March 5: House Criminal Justice and Public Safety Committee votes on Inexpedient to Legislate Recommendation (9-7)

-March 26: The New Hampshire House of Representatives votes to pass HB 226 with an amendment on voice vote.
-The bill will now advance to the Senate!
+March 26: The New Hampshire House of Representatives votes to pass HB 226 with an amendment on voice vote, advancing it to the Senate.

 Related Resources